bhagyashrianilugale/Spotify-Clone/README.md

 # Spotify-Clone
-A Clone of the Spotify Home page using technologies HTML and CSS The icon library is used in this clone is font-awesome
+A Clone of the Spotify Home page using technologies HTML and CSS The icon library is used in this clone is font-awesome.

-# Technologies
+# Technologies:
-HTML
+1. HTML
-CSS
+2. CSS

+# Author:
+Bhagyashri Ugale
+Email: bhagyashriugale6970@gmail.com

+# Link:
+url: